-- ✓ Written JD of each staff member entails his/her responsibilities towards patients and others as well as his/her rights - ✓ The Charter for Patients and Charter for HCEs providing detailed rights and responsibilities are available - ✓ All staff members are made aware of the Charters
+- ✓ The KP HCC Charter for Patients and Charter for HCEs providing detailed rights and responsibilities are available - ✓ All staff members are made aware of the Charters

-- If there is evidence of orientation of each staff member as above, then score as fully met. - If evidence of orientation of any of the staff member as above is lacking, then score as not met.
+- If the staff is aware of their rights and responsibilities as per KP HCC Charters, then score as fully met. - If the staff is not aware of their rights and responsibilities as per KP HCC Charters, then score as not met.